sutrolabs/census-docs/destinations/azure-blob-storage.md

 ## 🗄️ File Path Variables

 When defining the file path for an Azure Blob Storage sync, you can use variables that will be set when the sync runs.
-This allows you to create and sync to new CSV files in the S3 bucket that reflect the date and time of the sync.
+This allows you to create and sync to new files in the S3 bucket that reflect the date and time of the sync.

 | **Variable** | **Description**              | **Example Values** |
 | ------------ | ---------------------------- | ------------------ |